flyteorg/flyte/flyteidl/protos/docs/core/core.rst

 ------------------------------------------------------------------

-Enables declaring enum types, with predefined string values For len(values) &gt; 0, the first value in the ordered list is regarded as the default value.
+Enables declaring enum types, with predefined string values For len(values) > 0, the first value in the ordered list is regarded as the default value.
 If you wish To provide no defaults, make the first value as undefined.